(This article may or may not contain affiliate links. What does that mean?)

 El Capitan State Beach isn’t just another pretty beach.
 It’s also an inexpensive coastal vacation where a family can enjoy the sound of crashing waves as they drift off to sleep inside their tent or recreational vehicle, RV.
 Here’s what you need to go before you go.

-Bring 'em!
-But you gotta leash 'em!
+Bring ’em!
+But you gotta leash ’em!
 However, they have a no dogs on the beach policy which IMO sucks.
-Why not let them come if they're on a leash (and you pick up after them)?
+Why not let them come if they’re on a leash (and you pick up after them)?

 Families and friends can bring their motorhome or trailer to any of the campsites but some are paved making it easier to get your unit level.
 A few of the sites accommodate RVs that are larger than 40 feet.
 The maximum allowable length is 45 feet.

 There aren’t any.

 I know.
 That sucks, but it shouldn’t be the reason you don’t camp here.
 However, you probably don’t want to spend more than a few days here because of that.
 Unless you’re really good at rationing the water that flows into the grey water tank, you’ll spend some of your time using the public bathroom and shower (This is why I know the shower pressure in the bathrooms is good).
 If you do opt to use the bathroom, know they were clean the last time we went.

 Another way to make longer use of your greywater storage is to get what we bought, a portable wastewater tank and attach it to the back of your RV.
 It’s super handy for longer stays and allows you to dump your grey water tank then wheel it to a nice thirsty tree.